Joey Meneses Player Props: Nationals vs. Astros

 Astros Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Astros pitching staff ranks second in MLB.
+- The pitching staff for the Astros has a collective 9.5 K/9, the third-best in the league.

-- The Astros' 3.34 team ERA ranks first across all league pitching staffs.
+- The Astros have the top team ERA across all league pitching staffs (3.30).

-- Astros pitchers combine to allow the 10th-fewest home runs in baseball (69 total, one per game).
+- Astros pitchers combine to surrender 69 home runs (one per game), the 10th-fewest in the league.

-- His most recent appearance was on Tuesday against the Toronto Blue Jays, when the righty tossed six innings, surrendering three earned runs while allowing three hits.
+- In his last outing on Thursday against the Toronto Blue Jays, the lefty tossed five innings, allowing three earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.